sanhaus/control-panel.en/help/instances-settings/using/gpg-keys-management.md

     `gpg -a --export <fingerprint>`

-1. Access the **[!UICONTROL GPG Keys]** tab, then select the instance on which you want to install the public key.
+1. To install the public key into Control Panel, access the **[!UICONTROL GPG Keys]** tab, then select the desired instance.

 1. Click the **[!UICONTROL Install Key]** button.